ankowals/saf/README.md

 To manage windows hosts one can use capabiliteis of winRM.
-From the end use point of view it works similar to ssh on unix.
+From the end user point of view it works similar to ssh on unix.
 It allows to execute command on remote hosts and transfer files.

 To use this feature we have to define winRM nodes in the configruation.
 Configuration is flat.
 This means that for each node we shall have a seperate entry in the config file.
 See an excerpt from /src/test/java/config/environment/winrm.config below.